Jul 6, 2026

 ▸ THE BOTTOM LINE

-The budget pick — real peptides at the proper dose, none of the premium markup.
+The budget pick — real peptides at the proper dose, at the lowest entry price.

-If you want to run a real collagen-peptide protocol without paying the premium-brand markup, NOW is the right starting point.
-The peptides are real hydrolyzed type I/III — the skin-and-connective form — the dose math works cleanly (one scoop for 10 g, two for the full 20 g), and the cost-per-gram beats every premium tub on the list.
-You trade the grass-fed story and the added cofactors for roughly half the price, and for most budget buyers that's exactly the right trade.
-Add your own vitamin C (a trivial, cheap fix for the one real gap), run 10-20 g daily, and most people never need to upgrade.
-The cases to look elsewhere are narrow: certified grass-fed sourcing (Garden of Life #7, Vital Proteins #1), built-in cofactors in one scoop (Thorne #2, Live Conscious #8), or — the important one — osteoarthritis, which needs UC-II not peptides (NOW UC-II #6, conveniently from the same brand).
-For the budget skin-and-connective buyer, NOW is the sharpest value on the board.
+If you want to try a real collagen-peptide protocol without paying the premium-brand markup, NOW is the right starting point.
+The peptides are real hydrolyzed type I/III — the skin-and-connective form — the dose math works cleanly (one serving for 10 g, two for the full 20 g), and at ~$16 it's the lowest sticker price on the list.
+You trade the grass-fed story and the added cofactors for the lowest cash outlay, and for a buyer who just wants to start cheaply with a trusted-QC brand, that's exactly the right trade.
+Own the nuance, though: this is a small 8 oz tub, and per gram NOW is mid-pack — about the same as Vital Proteins and pricier than the bulk tubs — so its edge is the low entry price, not the cheapest gram.
+Add your own vitamin C (a trivial fix for the one real gap), run 10-20 g daily, and it's the cheapest way to begin.
+The cases to look elsewhere: certified grass-fed sourcing (Garden of Life #7, Vital Proteins #1), built-in cofactors in one scoop (Thorne #2, Live Conscious #8), the cheapest cost-per-gram for heavy long-term use (a bulk tub like Orgain #10), or — the important one — osteoarthritis, which needs UC-II not peptides (NOW UC-II #6, conveniently from the same brand).
+For the budget buyer who wants the lowest-cost way in, NOW is the pick.
 Run it for 8-12 weeks and judge it then.

-Check NOW Foods · Hydrolyzed bovine type I & III peptides · 1 lb tub on Amazon
+Check NOW Foods · Hydrolyzed bovine type I & III peptides · 8 oz tub on Amazon

 ▸ ALTERNATIVES